tylerd92/git-linux-cheat-sheat/readme.md

 git merge - Combines the changes from a branch to the current working branch.

 ### Linux Commands
-mkdir - creates a new directory in the current path
+mkdir - creates a new directory in the current path.

+pwd - Shows the file of the current directory.